waveyboym/todo-app/README.md

 # todo-app
-link to quick run of the game: https://onlinegdb.com/nsKGQdExo (click the run button in order to run the file)
+link to quick run of the app: https://onlinegdb.com/nsKGQdExo (click the run button in order to run the file)

 A todo app using css, javascript and html with a frosted glass interface.
 Functions: